Gather required documents for your initial study permit application

 Make sure your photo meets the specifications for the application method you’re using.

-- At a Visa Application Centre or applying on paper: you need 2 photos which meet the IRCC’s photo specifications.
+• At a Visa Application Centre or applying on paper

 To get the full list of documents required by your country’s visa office:

-- Go to the IRCC website and select your country/territory from the drop-down menu (located in the "Apply on paper" section).
+1. Go to the IRCC website for paper applications and select your country/territory from the drop-down list.

-- Click "Get documents", and then select "Visa office instructions" (the second link).
+2. Then select “Visa office instructions”.
 This will launch a PDF specifying requirements for your visa office.

-- Merge all visa office-specific documents into one file (such as a PDF) and upload the file in the "Client Information" section under Optional Documents in your online checklist.
+• For any visa office specific documents you have not already provided in your online document checklist, add them to your Letter of Explanation.
+Merge your Letter of Explanation and all visa office-specific documents into one file (such as a PDF) then upload the file in the “Client Information” section under Optional Documents in your online checklist.
 The file must be within 4MB in size.

 If you apply for a study permit from outside Canada, you will be required to submit your biometrics (fingerprints and a photo) in-person at a biometrics collection point outside of Canada.